cciw-uk/data-protection/01 Decisions and actions document.rst

 - Article 80 - Representation of data subjects

-  People can use other (specified) organisation to represent them in these things.
+  People can use other (specified) organisations to represent them in these things.

 - Article 82 - Right to compensation and liability